FaydSpeare/Connect4_3D/README.md

 | 52 | 53 | 54 | 55 |
 | 56 | 57 | 58 | 59 |
 | 60 | 61 | 62 | 63 |

+Once the engine's thinking time is up, it will make it's move and display the board, which is repesented similarly to how the moves are displayed above.
+The engine will also display the information about the moves it analysed during its search.